Tyk Pump Configuration

 Sharding analytics to different data sinks

-In a multi-organisation deployment, each organisation, team, or environment might have their preferred analytics tooling.
-This capability allows the Tyk Pump to send analytics for different organisations or various APIs to different destinations.
+In a multi-organization deployment, each organization, team, or environment might have their preferred analytics tooling.
+This capability allows the Tyk Pump to send analytics for different organizations or various APIs to different destinations.
 E.g. Org A can send their analytics to MongoDB + DataDog while Org B can send their analytics to DataDog + expose the Prometheus metrics endpoint.

 Configuring the sharded analytics